mvcds/hubi/README.md

 > Teach `hubi` your [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) and it will write relevant source files for you

-The humanitarian ubiquitous language helper, or `hubi` for short, reads [domain files](#domain-files) and generates whatever you teach it, using data from the domain language so you don't have to manually change your Joi Schemas, JS objects, Sequelize Models, GraphQL types, C# classes, etc.
+The humanitarian ubiquitous language helper, or `hubi` for short, reads [domain files](#domain-files) and generates whatever you teach it, using your domain language so you don't have to manually change your Joi Schemas, JS objects, Sequelize Models, GraphQL types, C# classes, etc.

 ## Getting started